matrixinfer-ai/kthena/charts/kthena/README.md

 `Chart.yaml` is a YAML file containing information about the chart.
 Visit [here](https://helm.sh/docs/topics/charts/#the-chartyaml-file) for more information.

 `charts/` is a directory containing the dependencies of the chart.
-There are three subcharts `registry`, `workload` and `networking` in it.
+There are two subcharts `workload` and `networking` in it.

 `values.yaml` is a YAML file containing the default configuration values for this chart.